justoj14/Handtracking-gesture-control-/README.md

-install  open-cv,autogui,mediapipe in your code editior use python has the main language
+install  open-cv,pyautogui,mediapipe in your code editior use python has the main language